Arthur Young (agriculturist): Farmer and writer

 In 1767 Young took over a farm in Essex, at Sampford Hall, one reason being to move away from his mother, who was on bad terms with his wife.
 For financial reasons he had to move on in 1768 to Bradmore Farm, North Mymms, in Hertfordshire.
 There he engaged in experiments described in A Course of Experimental Agriculture (1770).
 Though these were generally unsuccessful, they gave him a working knowledge of agriculture.
 He acted as parliamentary reporter for the London Morning Post from 1773.

 Young was elected a Fellow of the Royal Society in 1774; but the Society refused a number of his papers on agricultural topics, which always had critics, such as James Anderson of Hermiston.
 In 1784 Young began the publication of the Annals of Agriculture, which ran for 45 volumes: contributors included King George III, writing under the pseudonym "Ralph Robinson", and Robert Andrews, whom Young took as a model farmer.
 Young's figures for the total area of England and Wales, and total cultivated area, were serious overestimates.
 In a work from 1799, during wartime and fiscal strain on the national budget, Henry Beeke gave more reliable figures, showing Young had erred.

 Young was appointed secretary of the Board of Agriculture in 1793, just after it was formed under the presidency of Sir John Sinclair.
 In that capacity he worked on collecting and preparing the General View of Agriculture county surveys.
 The Annals of Agriculture began to wind down in 1803, when John Rackham of Bury St Edmunds, who printed it, found copy was lacking and pressed Young, who padded out the pages with old notes.
 Richard Phillips took it on for volume 41, and saw the publication out, the final volume 45 appearing in 1808.

+Economic historians Robert C. Allen and Cormac Ó Gráda have challenged some of Young's conclusions.